Bylaws of the Geoscience Education Research (GER) Division of the National Association of Geoscience Teachers

 - File an annual Division financial report with the NAGT Executive Director

-- Upon completion of her or his tenure in office:
+- Upon completion of their tenure in office:

 - Provide copies of all financial records to auditors appointed by the President

 - Transfer all Division funds and financial records to the incoming Treasurer